ACUADS 2020 Conference

-Location: In response to COVID-19 government restrictions, the conference will be held in November across four afternoon or evening Zoom sessions:
+Location: In response to COVID-19 government restrictions, the conference will be held in November across four evening Zoom sessions:

 Co-hosted by: The National Art School; Sydney College of the Arts, The University of Sydney; Art & Design, UNSW Sydney; and UTS School of Design.